-- the Audit and Risk Committee will monitor the need for an internal audit function having regard to the size, location and complexity of the Company's operations; and - the Audit and Risk Committee will periodically undertake an internal review of financial systems and processes where systems are considered to require improvement these systems are developed.
+- the Audit and Risk Committee will monitor the need for an internal audit function having regard to the size, location, and complexity of the Company's operations; and - the Audit and Risk Committee will periodically undertake an internal review of financial systems and processes where systems are considered to require improvement these systems are developed. - The Audit and Risk Committee seeks the advice and recommendations of its external auditor in relation to its system of financial control and compliance.